datacrypt-project/hitchhiker-tree/README.md

 Hitchhiker trees are a functionally persistent, serializable, off-heap fractal B tree.
 They can be extended to contain a mechanism to make statistical analytics blazingly fast, and to support column-store facilities.

-Details about hitchhiker trees can be found in `docs/hitchhiker.adoc`.
+Details about hitchhiker trees, including related work, can be found in `docs/hitchhiker.adoc`.

 ## Benchmarking